loganmarchione/HamRadioNewbie.com/content/posts/2024/10p3/index.md

 {{< figure src="20241021_001.png" width="100%" loading="lazy" alt="the electromagnetic spectrum" attr="Image from Wikipedia" attrlink="https://en.wikipedia.org/wiki/Electromagnetic_spectrum">}}

 It's important to note that there is no hard boundary between wave types (e.g., radio waves and microwaves).
-It's a spectrum that slowly spreads from one to the other.
+It's a spectrum that slowly spreads from type one to the other.

 ### Waves

-The energy coming out of an antenna is a wave which travels at the speed of light.
+The energy coming out of an antenna is a wave which travels at the speed of light (in a vacuum).

 A cycle is one complete repetition of a wave's shape.
 In the diagram below, there are two cycles (I've colored them red and blue to make it easier to see).